Cachi1997/learning-login-and-registration/README.md

 - First you need any SQL based DB, i personally chose MYSQL.

-- Then you need to create in src folder a file called keys.js.
+- Then you need to create in the src folder, a file called keys.js.
 In this file you have to specify your database info.
 Here is an example

 ```js
 module.exports{